How to Pray According to the Bible: A Beginner’s Guide

-The Bible teaches us to pray by coming honestly before God, talking to Him as a loving Father who already knows what we need.
-If you’ve ever felt unsure about how to pray or wondered whether you’re doing it right, you’re not alone — and the good news is that God isn’t looking for perfect words.
+To pray according to the Bible, approach God honestly as a loving Father, following the pattern of Jesus’ Lord’s Prayer or using the ACTS framework (Adoration, Confession, Thanksgiving, and Supplication).
+If you’ve ever felt unsure about how to pray to God or wondered whether you’re doing it right, you’re not alone — and the good news is that God isn’t looking for perfect words.
 He’s looking for an open heart.
-Whether you’re brand new to faith or you’ve been a believer for years and still feel awkward in prayer, Scripture gives us a beautiful, practical blueprint for connecting with God.
-Let’s walk through it together.
+Scripture gives us a practical blueprint for connecting with God, even if you still feel awkward in prayer.

 What Does the Bible Say About Prayer?

-Prayer isn’t a religious formula or a performance — it’s a conversation with the living God.
+Prayer is a conversation with the living God, not a religious formula or a performance.
 The Bible presents prayer as the primary way we relate to our Creator, and it runs like a steady current through every book of the Bible.

 Paul gave the Thessalonians one of the simplest and most profound instructions in all of Scripture: